rotki/rotki/docs/api.rst

           "message": ""
       }

    :resjson list decoded_events: A list of history events.
 Each event is an object comprised of the event entry and a boolean denoting if the event has been customized by the user or not.
 Each entry also has a `has_details` flag.
 If `has_details` is true, then it is possible to call /history/events/details endpoint to retrieve some extra information about the event.
+Also each entry has a `customized` flag denoting if the event has been customized/added by the user.
+Finally if `group_by_event_ids` is true, each entry contains `grouped_events_num` which is an integer with the amount of events under the common event identifier.
+The consumer has to query this endpoint again with `group_by_event_ids` set to false and with the `event_identifiers` filter set to the identifier of the events having more than 1 event.
    :resjson int entries_found: The number of entries found for the current filter.
 Ignores pagination.
    :resjson int entries_limit: The limit of entries if free version. -1 for premium.
    :resjson int entries_total: The number of total entries ignoring all filters.